enatsek/Debian-Ubuntu/nginx.md

 ---
 ### 2.0.
 Explanations

-When Nginx is installed, it creates a configuraiton file in sites-available/ directory with the name default.
+When Nginx is installed, it creates a configuration file named `default` in the `sites-available/` directory.

-Configuration file default comes enabled, that is linked to sites-enabled/ directory.
+The `default` configuration file is enabled by default (linked to `sites-enabled/`).

-Like Apache, there are 4 steps to create a web site on Nginx Web Server.
+Similar to Apache, there are four steps to create a website on Nginx:

-1. Prepare a place for the website contents and put the contents in there.
-Generally, a directory under /var/www is fine.
+1. Prepare a location for the website content and place the content there (typically a directory under `/var/www`).
-2. Create a configuration file for the site in /etc/nginx/sites-available/
+2. Create a configuration file for the site in `/etc/nginx/sites-available/`.
-3. Enable the site with nx2ensite command (or by just linking it to /etc/nginx/sites-enabled/ directory yourself).
+3. Enable the site with the `nxensite` command (or manually create a symbolic link in `/etc/nginx/sites-enabled/`).
-4. Reload Nginx daemon.
+4. Reload the Nginx service.

 ### 2.1.
 Configure the Website
 #### 2.1.1.
 Prepare Website Home

-Make a home for our website:
+Create a home directory for our website:

 ```
 sudo mkdir /var/www/386387.xyz
 ```

-Create a sample home page
+Create a sample home page:

 ```
 sudo nano /var/www/386387.xyz/index.html